François Mackandal: In popular culture

 One of the most well-known portraits of Mackandal is that in Alejo Carpentier's magical realist novel The Kingdom of this World.

 Mackandal's public torture and execution (via burning at the stake) is depicted vividly in Guy Endore's 1934 novel Babouk.
 Both Mackandal's rebel conspiracy and his brutal killing are shown as influential on Babouk (based on Boukman), who helps to lead a 1791 slave revolt.

+A fictionalized version of Mackandal appears in Agatha Christie's book The Pale Horse, which talks about murder with occult means.

 A fictionalized version of Mackandal also appears in Nalo Hopkinson's novel The Salt Roads and in Mikelson Toussaint-Fils's novel Bloody trails: the Messiah of the islands (in French, Les sentiers rouges: Le Messie des iles).

 In Neil Gaiman's novel American Gods, a boy named Agasu is enslaved in Africa and brought to Haiti, where he eventually loses his arm and leads a rebellion against the European establishment.
 This account is very similar to Mackandal's.

 C G S Millworth's novel Makandal's Legacy tells of Mackandal's fictional son, Jericho, and the gift of immortality he received as a result of his father's pact with the voodoo spirits, the lwa.

 The Harvard ethnobotanist and Anthropologist Wade Davis writes about Francois Mackandal in his novel "The Serpent and the Rainbow."
 In the chapter "Tell my Horse" Davis explores the historical beginnings of vodoun culture and speculates Mackandal as a chief propagator of the Vodoun religion.

 In the video game Assassin's Creed III: Liberation, the character Agaté mentions François Mackandal as having been his Assassin mentor, and also recalls how Mackandal was burned at stake following his failed attempt to poison the colonists of Saint-Domingue.
-The game portrays a false Mackandal who is actually another character called Baptiste, who according to Agaté was once a brother and has also been trained by the real Mackandal, but betrayed the Assassins following his death.
+The game portrays a false Mackandal who is actually another character called Baptiste, who according to Agaté was once a brother and was also trained by the real Mackandal, but betrayed the Assassins following his death.
 The character uses a Skull face painting and is missing his left arm, which he amputated to impersonate his mentor, although the real Mackandal lost his right arm.
-Mackandal is also mentioned several times in the prequel game Assassin's Creed Rogue as the mentor of the Saint-Domingue Brotherhood of Assassins, who maintains close relations with the North American Colonial Brotherhood.
+Mackandal is also mentioned the prequel game Assassin's Creed Rogue as the Mentor of the Saint-Domingue Brotherhood of Assassins, who was indirectly responsible for the 1751 Port-au-Prince earthquake.